Articles in News

 The telecom fees forcing us to end the Remind text messaging service for Rogers and Bell customers in Canada—and what you can do

-What we celebrate on August 10
+What we celebrate each August

 There’s no better day to recognize 81010, Remind’s very own short code—and why supporting text messaging is so important to us.